create3000/x_ite/README.md

 X_ITE is an X3D JavaScript WebGL Browser.
 It is a full standard X3D WebGL browser for all major web browsers.

-For more information and live preview please have a look at the [Wiki](https://create3000.github.io/x_ite/).
+For more information and live preview please have a look at the [Home Page](https://create3000.github.io/x_ite/).

-Links
+Quick Links
 --------------------------------------
 * [Getting Started](https://create3000.github.io/x_ite/)
 * [Supported Nodes](https://create3000.github.io/x_ite/Supported-Nodes.html)